Infatoshi/rt-detr-yolo-compare/README.md

 Press 'q' to quit any of the running scripts.

 Also... for a one liner yolo v11 usage.
-Try `yolo predict model=yolo11n.pt source='assets/fluffy.png'`
+Try `yolo predict model=yolo11x.pt source='assets/fluffy.png'`

 ## Models Used

 - RTDetr: Using the `PekingU/rtdetr_v2_r101vd` model for high accuracy object detection (resnet101 base)
-- YOLOv8: Using the `yolov11n.pt` model (nano version) for fast inference
+- YOLOv8: Using the `yolov11x.pt` model (nano version) for fast inference

 ## Performance Notes

-- The script automatically detects and uses MPS (Apple Silicon) if available, otherwise falls back to CPU
+- The script automatically detects and uses CUDA or MPS (Apple Silicon - Metal Performance Shaders) if available, otherwise falls back to CPU
 - RTDetr generally provides high accuracy but may be slower than YOLOv8
 - yolov11n (nano) model is optimized for speed while maintaining reasonable accuracy